 • Making decisions about who should be promoted, how much one’s salary must be increased, and who needs to change her role is easy through analyzing data.

 Companies that have been conducting continuous management performance reported now they have better data to make decisions about people, and they have taken some demonstrable steps for organizational justice.

 Some advantages of implementing a performance management system:

-Increase in the motivation of employees
+Performance management system contributes to increasing in the motivation of employees